Posts Tagged ‘excel’

 FormSmarts allows users to collect online form responses on the cloud and export them to Excel at their convenience with the Report Generator.

-Export to Excel requires that data storage be enabled for each of the forms for which you would like to be able to access form responses online.
+Export to Excel requires that you turn on data storage for each of the forms for which you would like to use this feature.

-For privacy reasons, form submissions were in the past not saved on the cloud by default.
+For privacy reasons, form submissions were not saved on the cloud by default in the past.
 For Business accounts created after March 20, 2017, storage is now enabled by default.
-This does not apply to Pro accounts, for which storage is turned off by default and must be enabled for each form when needed.
+This does not apply to Pro accounts, for which storage is turned off by default and must be enabled for each form if needed.
+Note that the storage space available with Pro accounts is limited.

 To enable stored form results and allow Excel reporting, visit the Submit Actions tab of the Form Details screen of each of the forms for which you would like to access form responses online, as shown in the video below.